 - You are asked to write sentences which have the same meaning as of the word given

-Its really like depending on the officer on duties choice which type of sentences he/she give more importance, as some look forward toward a sentence containing synonym and some want you to carve a sentences with the same word.
+It’s really like depending on the officer on duty’s choice which type of sentences he/she give more importance, as some look forward toward a sentence containing synonym and some want you to carve a sentence with the same word.
 Often they mention what they expect from you and if don’t, don’t hesitate and ask them what they are looking for!